The history of hemp

 Biodegradable product potential High Low

 This information shows how hemp is good for the planet.
-Using hemp in farming could help make farming more sustainable around the world.
+Using hemp in farming could support the development of more sustainable agricultural systems worldwide.

 Hemp products